Fältmarskalk

-Fältmarskalk (Field marshal) was a Swedish military rank equivalent to present day NATO OF-10.
-Sometimes written as General Fältmarskalk (General Field Marshal, or German equivalent Generalfeldmarschall).
+Fältmarskalk (field marshal) was a Swedish military rank equivalent to present day NATO OF-10.
+Sometimes written as generalfältmarskalk (General Field Marshal, or German equivalent Generalfeldmarschall).

-The rank of field marshal – as the highest in the Swedish Army – existed from the end of the 16th century up to 1824.
-The rank has not been used in Sweden since 1972; previously and for a long time, it had been used only in wartime.
+The rank of field marshal, the highest in the Swedish Army, existed from the late 16th century until 1837.
+It was last appointed in 1824 and officially discontinued in 1972.
+Historically, it was primarily used during wartime.
 Sweden has had a total of 77 field marshals.

 Riksmarskalk (Marshal of the Realm) was earlier the most senior military officer in Sweden (still second to the Monarch), but is now the senior courtier of the Royal Court.